Daniel J Farrugia MD PhD FACS is an expert in Breast Surgery and Director of the Centegra Comprehensive Breast Program.

 Read More: Why you should choose a Fellowship-Trained Breast Surgeon for your breast care.

 Dr. Farrugia is board-certified by the American Board of Surgery.
-He is a member of the American Society of Breast Surgeons, and the Society of Surgical Oncology.
+He is a fellow of the American College of Surgeons.
+He is also a member of the American Society of Breast Surgeons, and the Society of Surgical Oncology.

 “I pledge to provide superior quality care that patients recommend to family and friends without hesitation, physicians categorically prefer for their patients, purchasers select for their networks, and my team is absolutely proud of. “